Jackson Hole Ski Resort Review

 Nearby, are Grand Teton National Park and the Bridger-Teton National Forest.
 These provide some of the world’s most spectacular alpine scenery, where a wide array of wildlife can be found, including mountain lions, marmots and even grizzly bears.

 Staying there.
-As both a gateway to famous Yellowstone National Park and a premier ski resort for intermediate skiers, Jackson Hole offers a wide choice of accommodation.
+As both a gateway to two famous national parks — Teton National Park and Yellowstone National Park — as well as being a premier ski resort for intermediate skiers, Jackson Hole offers a wide choice of accommodations.
 These range from luxury lodgings with all the amenities included to approachable locally run family hotels and bunkhouses.
 People can also stay on the slope in Teton Village for convenience in the winter or they can book at a location downtown if they want to be immersed in the bustle of a resort town.

 Because Jackson, WY is a popular and thriving year-round resort community, there are also plenty of private vacation homes available for rent.
 Don’t overlook Wilson, WY, which is also not far from the Jackson Hole base area.

 Springhill Suites by Marriott Jackson Hole is located centrally in downtown Jackson Hole, and is just 15 minutes from the Grand Teton National Park and Jackson Hole Airport.